 Congratulations on your upcoming graduation!
 We want to ensure that you have a strong financial footing once you depart from Pitzer.
 Thus, it is important to understand more about your loans.

 All students who borrowed through the Federal Direct Loan Program, the former Federal Perkins Loan Program or Pitzer’s College Loan Program are required to complete exit counseling.

-Pitzer College Loan borrowers: Contact the Office of Financial Aid to complete this exit counseling.
+Pitzer College & Federal Perkins Loan borrowers: Contact Elizabeth Vidales (e[email protected]) in the Student Loan Department at The Claremont Colleges Services Office to complete this exit counseling.

 Federal Direct Subsidized/Unsubsidized Borrowers: Complete this exit counseling online on the Federal Student Aid website.

-Visit the National Student Loan Data System for a summary of your federal loans and a list of your lenders.
+Visit Federal Student Aid and go to “My Aid” to view your federal aid history and your lender’s contact information.
 The U.S. Department of Education will usually assign your loan to a servicer who will manage your payments.

 There are various repayment plans to help students avoid default and hurting their financial future.
 Visit the Federal Student Aid website for all repayment plan options.